xyproto/fortunecraft/README.md

     go install github.com/xyproto/fortunecraft@latest

 Then place `~/go/bin` in the `PATH`, or install `~/go/bin/fortunecraft` somewhere else, if you want.

+* If you want to use a different model than the default one, install [`llm-manager`](https://github.com/xyproto/llm-manager) and select a model for the text generation task (can also be configured by editing `~/.config/llm-manager/llm.conf` or `/etc/llm.conf`).

 ### Example output